chusj-pigu/nf-amplicon/README.md

     sample2,FASTA-1,barcode02
     ```

-    2. Directory where the fastq reads are located.
+    2. Absolute path to where the fastq reads are located.
 They must be under `barcodeXX` subdirectory.
+    3. Absolute path to where the reference files are located.

 You can also provide an output directory with `--out-dir`.